micro-FPGA/TheCode/docs/Books.rst

 Books to read
 =============

+There are plenty of nice tutorials about several languages at `W3schools <https://www.w3schools.com/>`_ - they are mostly covered in the context of Web programming.

 There are plenty of free books about Programming Languages at `WikiBooks Bookshelf <https://en.wikibooks.org/wiki/Shelf:Computer_programming_languages>`_ some are good some very much work in progress.

 Some good WikiBooks